tinode/chat/docs/API_KEY.md

 ## What is API key?

-Trinode encrypts data for security.
+These keys are used to generate an API key which provides some minor protection from automated tools scraping the API.
 For this purpose, two keys are used:

 * `HMAC salt` that is used on the server side to verify the API key.
 * `API key` that is used on the client side.